-On January 30, 2020, the World Health Organization, or WHO, announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China, the COVID-19 outbreak, and the risks to the international community as the virus subsequently spread globally beyond its point of origin.
+On January 30, 2020, the World Health Organization, or WHO, announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China, the COVID-19 outbreak, and the risks to the international community as the virus spreads globally beyond its point of origin.
 On March 11, 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
 The COVID-19 pandemic is affecting the United States and global economies and may affect our operations and those of third parties on which we rely, including by causing disruptions in the supply of our product candidates and the conduct of current and future clinical trials.
 In addition, the COVID-19 pandemic may affect the operations of the FDA and other health authorities, which could result in delays of reviews and approvals, including with respect to our product candidates.
 Additionally, while the potential economic impact brought by, and the duration of, the COVID-19 pandemic is difficult to assess or predict, the impact of the COVID-19 pandemic on the global financial markets may reduce our ability to access capital, which could negatively impact our short-term and long-term liquidity.
 The ultimate impact of the COVID-19 pandemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, financing or clinical trial activities or on healthcare systems or the global economy as a whole.
 However, these effects could have a material impact on our liquidity, capital resources, operations and business and those of the third parties on which we rely.

 On March 27, 2020, President Trump signed into law the "Coronavirus Aid, Relief, and Economic Security (CARES) Act."
 The CARES Act, among other things, includes provisions relating to refundable payroll tax credits, deferment of employer side social security payments, net operating loss carryback periods, alternative minimum tax credit refunds, modifications to the net interest deduction limitations, increased limitations on qualified charitable contributions, and technical corrections to tax depreciation methods for qualified improvement property.
-We currently defer the employer side social security payments and also are evaluating whether we will take advantage of other provisions, if any.
-The CARES Act also appropriated funds for the SBA Paycheck Protection Program loans that are forgivable in certain situations to promote continued employment, as well as Economic Injury Disaster Loans to provide liquidity to small businesses harmed by COVID-19.
-We have not and do not plan on obtaining funding from such loans.
-We do not believe the CARES Act will have a material impact on our financial condition, results of operations, or liquidity.
+It also appropriated funds for the SBA Paycheck Protection Program loans that are forgivable in certain situations to promote continued employment, as well as Economic Injury Disaster Loans to provide liquidity to small businesses harmed by COVID-19.
+Currently, we do not anticipate the need to obtain funding from such loans.
+We continue to examine the impact that the CARES Act may have on our business.
+Currently, we are unable to determine the impact that the CARES Act will have on our financial condition, results of operations, or liquidity.

-As of September 30, 2020, we had cash and cash equivalents totaling \$81.6 million.
-We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2023.
+As of March 31, 2020, we had cash and cash equivalents totaling \$35.2 million.
+We believe that our existing cash and cash equivalents, together with the net proceeds from our IPO, will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2023.
 We have based these estimates on assumptions that may prove to be imprecise or incorrect, and we may use our available capital resources sooner than we currently expect.
 See "-Liquidity and Capital Resources."
 Because of the numerous risks and uncertainties associated with the development of our product candidates and any future product candidates, our platform and technology and because the extent to which we may enter into collaborations with third parties for development of any of our product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.